 Chadsgrove's Science curriculum is designed to ignite curiosity and to ensure that all pupils are provided with the opportunity to explore and understand the world in which they live whilst developing scientific skills and understanding.
 We aim to equip pupils with the knowledge, skills and scientific literacy that they need to participate as fully as possible in society.
-This document will outline the curriculum overview with reference to the Navigators and Pioneers Curriculum Pathways.
+This document will outline the curriculum overview with reference to the Semi-Formal and Formal Pathway.

-Due to the diverse needs and abilities of pupils, this Long Term Plan outlines the core content for each class, based upon the National Curriculum as well as using the EQUALS scheme of work.
+Due to the diverse needs and abilities of pupils within both the Semi-Formal and Formal Pathways, this Long Term Plan outlines the core content for each class, based upon the National Curriculum as well as using the EQUALS scheme of work.
+This is a scheme of work written by Science specialists that adapts the National Curriculum for pupils working at pre-National Curriculum and Primary National Curriculum levels.
 Additional resources are also outlined, including the STRATA 2019 scheme of work.
-Science content will be delivered through an adapted and personalised curriculum with content being delivered at an appropriate level for each pupil.
+Science content will be delivered through a differentiated and personalised curriculum with content being delivered at an appropriate level for each pupil.

-In addition to their Science lessons, pupils may be taught concepts in a cross curricular way, having access to Science throughout the curriculum for example through Forest School, topic work, sensory sessions, Science week activities and Curriculum Days.
+All pupils following this Long Term Plan will have at least one Science lesson per week, focused on the curriculum detailed below.
+However, it may be more appropriate for this to be integrated into cross curricula activities depending on pupils' abilities.
+Pupils will also have access to Science throughout the curriculum for example through Forest School, topic work, sensory sessions, Science week activities and Curriculum Days.